 On Resigning

-In the Philippines, there is no law prohibiting employees from leaving the organisation when you’re no longer happy.
-However, you must serve 1 month notice prior to separation, or you may be held for damages.
+In the Philippines, there is no law prohibiting employees from leaving the organization when they’re no longer happy.
+However, you must serve 1 month’s notice prior to separation, or you may be held for damages.

 Art.